jnweiner/algorithms/README.md

-# Practice makes perfect
+# All the algorithms
-Homebase for my practice with algorithms and data structures
+Homebase for my practice with algorithms and data structures.

 Exercises pulled from:
 * [Leetcode](https://leetcode.com/)